Overview

 The Nature Fund has been established by the Victorian Government to support high impact projects that deliver on the goals of Protecting Victoria’s Environment – Biodiversity 2037 (Biodiversity 2037), the Government’s plan to stop the decline of native plants and animals and improve the state’s natural environment.

-The Victorian Government has invested $10 million to establish the Nature Fund to support projects that will make a significant difference to the outcomes for biodiversity and threatened species in Victoria.
+The Victorian Government has announced a further $3.67 million for the Nature Fund, adding to the initial $10 million invested in 2022 to projects that are already making a significant difference to the outcomes for biodiversity and threatened species in Victoria.

 Spring Plains Watershed Repair